Azure/Azure-Sentinel-Notebooks/SentinelUtilities/README.rst

 # Copyright: .

 """
-AZURE SENTINEL NOTEBOOKS PYTHON TOOLS
+MICROSOFT SENTINEL NOTEBOOKS PYTHON TOOLS
 ======================================
-This package is developed to support Azure Sentinel Notebooks.
+This package is developed to support Microsoft Sentinel Notebooks.
 It is in an early preview stage so please provide feedback, report bugs, and suggets for new features.

 INSTALL
 =======